-The Company's growth strategy is focussed on easyfinancial and US franchising.
-The Company's ability to increase its customer and revenue base is contingent, in part, on its ability to identify and sell franchises to high quality candidates, to install easyfinancial services kiosks within its existing Canadian stores and to identify additional means to distribute easyfinancial services such as stand-alone kiosks.
+The Company's growth strategy is focused on easyfinancial.
+The Company's ability to increase its customer and revenue base is contingent, in part, on its ability to secure additional stand alone locations and evolve its delivery channels to access customers through means other than traditional retail locations.
 Revenue growth could be impacted significantly if the Company is not able to hire and train high quality management and staff to operate the stores and kiosks.
 The growth in the easyfinancial loan book could also be impaired if the Company is unable to secure adequate financing.